hasura/graphql-engine/graphql/manual/migrations/database-with-migrations.rst

   hasura init --directory my-project --endpoint http://my-graphql.herokuapp.com

-Step 3: Open the console via the CLI & disable postgres schema changes
+Step 3: Open the console via the CLI & disable Postgres schema changes
 ----------------------------------------------------------------------

 Instead of using the console at ``http://my-grapqhl.herokuapp.com/console`` you should now use the console by running: